Rain energy could become an emerging renewable fuel sourceFebruary 20, 2020

 Rain energy production involves harnessing the kinetic energy from falling raindrops so that it can be converted into usable electric energy.
 The idea behind this concept is that surface charge builds on a device as it is struck by the falling raindrops.
 That surface charge is then discharged as the water spreads and connects two electrodes.

-Researchers from those countries have managed to generate 140 volts of power (according to the original research paper) from a single raindrop.
+Researchers from those countries have managed to generate 140 volts (according to the original research paper) from a single raindrop.
 That is enough power to light 100 LED lights for a few moments.